bingyangchen/KM-software/System Design/System Design 101.md

     - Continuous Integration - JUnit and Jenkins for automated testing.
 The code is packaged into a Docker image and deployed as microservices.

 - **Production**
-    - NGinx is a common choice for load balancers.
+    - Nginx is a common choice for load balancers.
 Cloudflare provides CDN (Content Delivery Network).
     - API Gateway - We can use spring boot for the gateway, and use Eureka/Zookeeper for service discovery.
     - The microservices are deployed on clouds.
 We have options among AWS, Microsoft Azure, or Google GCP.
     - Cache and Full-text Search - Redis is a common choice for caching key-value pairs.
 Elasticsearch is used for full-text search.